 Where should I begin?

 Once you have bought a new device for your child, have a look at the manual that came with it as these normally contain some information and a step by step guide on how to install parental controls.
-You could also type the name of the device plus parental controls into a search engine eg. ‘Nintendo DSi + parental controls’.
+You could also type the name of the device plus the words 'parental controls' into a search engine eg. ‘Nintendo 2DS + parental controls’.
 This can help you to find how-to guides and useful video tutorials.

 Check out our UK Safer Internet Centre guides about setting up filters on your home internet, understanding parental control tools on devices and the safety settings on social networks and other online services.

 Children are accessing the internet on a range of different devices.
 Gone are the days where the only way to surf the web was on a desktop computer in your home.
 You can now access the internet wherever and whenever you want.
-Your child may be using portable devices such as smartphones, laptops, gaming devices (eg Nintendo DSi), media players (eg iPod Touch) and tablets (eg iPad).
+Your child may be using portable devices such as smartphones, laptops, gaming devices (eg Nintendo 3DS) and tablets (eg iPad).
 It can really help to be informed about how to install parental controls onto each device.

 Devices connect to the internet in three main ways, and you might want to consider filtering options: